deadpooljr-pixel/Project-3-Magic-Notes-/README.md

-# project-4-News-Hunter-
+# project-3( Magic Notes)
- I have developed a news App using React framework
+ I have developed a notes app using HTML,CSS,JS